Rudloff/leaflet-info-control/README.md

 leaflet-info-control
 ====================

-A simple Leaflet control that display information about the map
+A simple Leaflet control that displays information about the map

 ##Example